Here to help with your heating costs

-Did you know that as many as 1 in 3 families living in Cape Ann may be eligible for fuel assistance?
-Action Inc.’s Fuel Assistance program is designed to help you pay your energy bills.
-This free, no-cost program is available to anyone who meets eligibility guidelines.
-All you have to do is apply.
+Did you know that as many as 1 in 3 families living in Cape Ann may be eligible for help with their utilities?

 Income eligibility guidelines

-As heating costs continue to rise, many of us struggle to pay our fuel bills, putting our well-being — and our wallets — at risk.
+Eligibility for home energy assistance is based on several factors, including your household size and combined gross annual income.
 If your total household income falls within the state’s guidelines, our Energy Services team can help you pay your heating bills during those cold winter months.

 Speak with an Energy Services representative about program availability by calling 978-281-3900.

 |Household Members||Max.
 Annual Income|

-To qualify for the Fuel Assistance program, your annual household income may not exceed 60% of the mean income of same-size households in Massachusetts, and you must reside in one of the following cities/towns: Gloucester, Essex, Ipswich, Hamilton, Manchester, Rockport, or Wenham, MA.
+To qualify for the Home Energy Assistance Program, your annual household income may not exceed 60% of the mean income of same-size households in Massachusetts, and you must reside in one of the following cities/towns: Gloucester, Essex, Ipswich, Hamilton, Manchester, Rockport, or Wenham, MA.

 National Grid Gas